ethz-asl/moma/moma_controllers/moma_ocs2/README.md

 sudo apt-get update
 ```

 Lastly install the packages.
-These are the tested versions.
-There are newer.
+These are the tested versions but there are newer.
 These will be tested later on.

 ```
 sudo apt-get install robotpkg-octomap=1.6.1